yuvalmGS/gigaspaces-wiki-jekyll/xap97/logging-backing-custom-policy.markdown

 layout: post
 title:  Backing-up Files With a Custom Policy
 categories: XAP97
-parent: managing-log-files.html
+parent: logging-overview.html
-weight: 100
+weight: 500
 ---

-{% summary %}Custom backup policy{% endsummary %}
+{% summary %}{% endsummary %}

-# Overview

 A backup-policy can be configured to backup files.
 By default a `NullBackupPolicy` is configured, which does nothing.
 It can be replaced by a `DeleteBackupPolicy` to keep a backup of files for a specified period.
 The `BackupPolicy` interface allows custom implementations to be plugged-in.